AnswerDotAI/fastlite/README.md

 ### .insert()

 Creates a record.
+In the name of flexibility, we test that dictionaries, dataclasses, and classes all work.
+Returns an instance of the updated record.

-Insert a dictionary.
+Insert using a dictionary.

 ``` python
 cats.insert({'name': 'Rex', 'weight': 12.2})